-Step Action Where an Aboriginal object is recorded it must be registered on the Aboriginal Heritage Information Management System (AHIMS) in accordance with section 89A of the NPW Act.
-4 Aboriginal or Historical Archaeologist to prepare management requirements for site 4.1 An archaeological or heritage management plan is developed outlining management actions to ensure damage to the site is minimised and work can recommence.
-This plan will be developed by the Aboriginal or Historical archaeologist in consultation with the RAP's, Heritage NSW and DPIE as required.
+Step Action 3.6 Where the item has been identified as a 'relic' or 'heritage item' or an 'Aboriginal object' the Aboriginal or Historical archaeologist should formally record the item.
+Where an Aboriginal object is recorded it must be registered on the Aboriginal Heritage Information Management System in accordance with section 89A of the NPW Act.
+4 Aboriginal or Historical Archaeologist to prepare management requirements for site 4.1 An archaeological or heritage management plan is developed outlining management actionsto ensure damage to the site is minimised and work can recommence.
+This plan will be developed by the Aboriginal or Historical archaeologist in consultation with the RAP's, Heritage NSW and DP&E as required.
 5 Notify the regulator, if required.
 5.1 If notification is required, complete the template notification letter, including the archaeological/heritage management plan and other relevant supporting information.
 For historical relics a Section 146 notification form will be required to be submitted to the Heritage NSW.
 5.2 Forward the signed notification letter to Heritage NSW and the Planning Secretary.
-5.3 A copy of the final signed notification letter, archaeological or heritage management plan and the site recording form is to be kept on file and a copy sent to the Project Manager 6 Resume work 6.1 The management plan is implemented, and the Project's EMS is updated to reflect any additional controls and requirements 6.2 Seek written clearance to resume Project work from the AIE HSE Manager and the Aboriginal or Historical Archaeologist/Aboriginal heritage consultant.
+5.3 A copy of the final signed notification letter, archaeological or heritage management plan and the site recording form is to be kept on file and a copy sent to the Project Managers.
+6 Resume work 6.1 The management plan is implemented, and the Project's EMS is updated to reflect any additional controls and requirements.
+6.2 Seek written clearance to resume Project work from the AIE HSE Manager and the Aboriginal or Historical Archaeologist / Aboriginal heritage consultant.
 Clearance would only be given once all archaeological excavation and/or heritage recommendations and approvals (where required) are complete.
-Resumption of Project work must be in accordance with all relevant Project/heritage approvals/determinations.
+Resumption of Project work must be in accordance with all relevant Project / heritage approvals / determinations.
 6.3 If required, ensure archaeological excavation/heritage reporting and other heritage approval conditions are completed in the required timeframes.
-This includes artefact retention repositories, conservation and/or disposal strategies
+This includes artefact retention repositories, conservation and/or disposal strategies.